basicallydan/danhough.com/_posts/2015-05-21-backbone-composition.markdown

 	addToList: function () { /* add items */ }
 });

-var AddableSortableListView = BaseListView.extend({
+var AddableSortableListView = SortableListView.extend({
-	addToList: function () { /* add items (same as above) */ },
 	sortList: function () { /* sort items (same as above) */ }
 });
 ```

-You might ask, "Why not have `AddableSortableListView` extend `AddableListView`".
-That works fine until `AddableListView` starts getting more functionality which isn't shared with `SortableListView`.
-So, we have to re-write the functions, or come up with an ugly function-sharing solution (see [Other ways to do this](#other-ways-to-do-this)).
+This works fine until `AddableListView` starts getting more functionality which isn't shared with `AddableSortableListView`.
+So, we have to re-write the functions or change the inheritance chain with potentially unexpected consequences.

 As the application becomes more complex, inheritance becomes more restrictive.
 At [Marvel](http://marvelapp.com), for instance, there are multiple lists displaying the same data, but they perform different functions depending on their context.
 One of the lists allows selecting of individual items; two of them allow multi-select.
 One supports deleting them and another has a item-resizing feature.